IronCoreLabs/ironcorelabs.github.io/technology/index.md

   id="desk"
   classes="fade-6"
-  header="Storing Keys on the Server" subheader="Like locking a drawer but leaving the key on the desk" details="This is common, but really bad practice." imageClass="img-desk-key h400" background="/img/tech/desk-wood.jpg"
+  header="Storing Keys on the Server" subheader="Like locking a drawer but leaving the key on the desk." details="This is common, but really bad practice." imageClass="img-desk-key h400" background="/img/tech/desk-wood.jpg"